Matthew Haughey: Life and career

 Haughey has a personal weblog called A Whole Lotta Nothing and a photoblog titled Ten Years of My Life, in which he records daily photographs, many of himself.
 Ten Years was named 3rd-best photo blog by Forbes in 2004.
 On his personal blog, he was noted for starting an internet meme when he annotated Google Maps images of his hometown.
 He has helped build MetaFilter workalikes such as SportsFilter and helped instigate the5k.org.

 Haughey has also ventured into niche blogging; his PVRBlog (personal video recorder blog), which he started in 2004, gained attention as the site that first published complaints over copyright protection on TiVo systems.
 It was also recognized as an early adopter of Google AdSense text advertising, which according to Haughey allowed him to make enough income to cover his mortgage.
 In December 2009, Haughey auctioned off PVRBlog on eBay.
-Haughey had guessed that the site would sell for about $8,500, but after heavy bidding it eventually sold for $12,110 to brightfire.net of Austin, TX.
+He had guessed that the site would sell for about $8,500.
+But after heavy bidding, it was eventually sold for $12,110 to brightfire.net of Austin, TX.

 Haughey has been a technical editor of several programming books, and has also contributed chapters to non-technical books in topic areas such as blogging and online community.
 Since 2005, Haughey has written a number of pieces for The New York Times CIRCUITS section.

 In April 2007, Haughey launched the blog Fortuito.us in order to share his thoughts about supporting himself and his family through online projects.

 On November 12, 2009 Haughey posted to Twitter, "I passed out at home had a seizure, went to ER, did a cat scan and they found a growth.
 Awaiting surgery in the next week to remove it."
-Within hours thousands of people responded with well wishes.
+Within hours, thousands of people responded with well wishes.
 Surgery was planned for the following day, but postponed at the last minute.
 On December 29, 2009, Haughey announced that hormone therapy had shrunk the tumor to less than 50% its original size, and that prospects looked good for the tumor to shrink until "nearly disappearing".